oriolagobat/Filler-Game-2/README.md

   the result screen has different sound effects depending on the game outcome.
 - The app can be used in portrait or landscape mode, and also offers the possibility to change the orientation at any moment
-- The app offers language support in English, Catalan and **NEW!** Spanish
+- The app offers language support in English, Catalan and Spanish
-- A log is formed since the the configuration screen, ending at the result screen.
+- A log is formed since the configuration screen, ending at the result screen.
 It can then be sent to the desired email address
 - A different result screen for all 3 scenarios (win, lose, draw)
 - Game scores are shown at the result screen
-- **NEW!** User can choose if he wants music/sound or not
+- User can choose if he wants music/sound or not

 ## Game features 🕹️